 Medallion Qualification Miles: The MQMs that you earn will count towards reaching Medallion Status.
 Medallion is Delta’s four-tiered loyalty program, whose benefits include extra miles on purchases, complimentary upgrades, and waived fees.

 Other travel perks: With the Amex Delta Platinum, you can get free checked bags, priority boarding, statement credits for eligible purchases, fee credit for Global Entry or TSA PreCheck and so much more.

-The Amex Delta Platinum 70k mile bonus may no longer be available, but the 50,000 miles you now get is also pretty good.
-If you’re a frequent Delta flyer that you want to commit to the airline, snagging an extra 5,000 MQMs isn’t a bad way to start.
+The Amex Delta Platinum 70k mile bonus may no longer be available, but the 50,000 miles you now earn is even better.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.